joffreymayer/neugier/data-science/ZF.md

 > Why do you need a correlation matrix?

 To get a **quick overview** of how all your columns are pairwisely correlated with each other.
 It helps to do _feature engineering_.

+> Why should it be lower-triangular?

+Because a correlation matrix is **symmetrical along the main diagonal**, you only need the lower triangular.
+Also, since the diagonal only shows the correlation of a feature with itself (e.g. always shows a correlation of 1), we don't need the diagonal, but *only the lower-diagonal*. 😄

 - <ins>Quelle</ins>: [Hier](https://towardsdev.com/tricks-and-best-practices-from-kaggle-794a5914480f)